-The Foundation evolved from the former Friends of Good Shepherd Manor, which was a medium/large sized ICF and several residential group homes in southern Ohio.
+The Foundation sprang up from the former Friends of Good Shepherd Manor, which was a medium/large sized ICF and several residential group homes in southern Ohio.
 In 2010, in an effort to upgrade the campus and build new replacement facilities, it became apparent to the board of directors that the State of Ohio was heading in a new direction regarding residential facility standards that was in conflict with our current operation.
-While the State of Ohio did grant us a waiver to continue with construction of some new homes on our campus, it became financially unfeasible for us to do so.
-The board made the difficult decision to sell the property and bed licenses to an organization that we felt would see our dreams and plans for our residents to fruition.
-Three new eight-bed homes were constructed on our former campus and two additional eight-bed homes were constructed in several residential neighborhoods in Waverly, Ohio.
-This achieved the goals we had intended.
+While the State of Ohio did grant us a waiver to continue with construction of some new homes on our campus, it ultimately became financially unfeasible.
+The board made the difficult decision to sell the property and bed licenses to an organization that we felt assured would see our dreams and plans for our residents to fruition.
+Three new eight-bed homes were constructed on our former campus and two additional eight-bed homes were constructed in several residential neighborhoods in Waverly, Ohio, achieving the goals we put forth.